Everything in the Universe is made from one type of thread.

 That's why 18 is the determinant number in electron shell configuration.

-Every electron particle has 20 threads.
+Every electron has 20 threads.

 One thread is attached to the proton.